AllenTianBU/Quantitative-Backtesting-Analysis-Software/README.md

 # Quantitative-Backtesting-Analysis-Software
 Scrape real time data, backtest through chosen/custom algorithms, automatic analysis, and graphs results.
+"AlphaVantage" is a module that scrapes live data, process it, and feed to the main directory. "backteting_analysis_graphing_software.py" allows the user to select any stock in the US market and backtest through chosen/custom alogrithms.
+A graphical analysis and summary will automatically be generated.
+This particular version does not include machine learning (but upon request I can share).
+All code were written by me.